cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/filesystem.rst.txt

 place in project or data-shares (see below) marked with ``-AUDIT`` and *nowhere else*!

-To apply for access to a specific project follow the instructions in :ref:`applying_for_access`, using the name of the project in the following form ``COMP-PRJ-genotyping``, replacing ``genotyping`` with the name of your project.
+To apply for access to a specific project follow the instructions in the :ref:`applying_for_access` section, using the name of the project in the form ``COMP-PRJ-genotyping``, replacing ``genotyping`` with the name of your project.

 Projects folder always contain the following four sub-folders: